 Find out what your insurance company will pay for temporary housing and meals if you have to leave your home while it is being restored from damage.
 Do this either well in advance of the water damage or during your first call to your insurer’s claim department.
 This “loss of use” compensation is often capped at 20% of your total coverage, but make sure you get a firm number from your insurer so you know what to expect.
 Keep detailed records of your spending from the time of your evacuation to when you make the return home.

 These tips will help you properly handle your water damage insurance situation in the best way possible.
 In addition to using the outlined tips and practicing good judgment you also want to have effective legal assistance.
-Grun & Associates is an experienced law firm that can help you get the money you’re owed from the insurance.
+Grun Law Corporation is an experienced law firm that can help you get the money you’re owed from the insurance.